CodingNomads/articles/movie-tweets/movie-analysis.md

 Could it be possible that they are not human beings but bots instead?
 That could be a great investigation topic, if you want to dive deeper.

-But for this data analysis example, let's leave this aside for now and continue by joining the datasets we have.
+But for this data analysis example, let's leave this aside for now and continue by <strong>joining the datasets</strong> we have.

 <h2 id="join-the-datasets">Join the Datasets</h2>